The 5th Quarter

 The 5th Quarter is a 2011 American drama film written, directed and produced by Rick Bieber and starring Aidan Quinn, Andie MacDowell, and Ryan Merriman.

 The option of the film was an interest to Ryan Johnston, a co-producer of the film, who was responsible in raising the $6.7 million dollars to produce the film.
 Rick Bieber then wrote the script with permission of the Abbate family, and proceeded to move forward with casting and location scouting.
 The film was funded in early 2008 and pre-production began in Winston-Salem, North Carolina in late-August, 2008.
 Filming began in October 2008, and concluded in November.

 Background

 The plot is based on a true story, dealing with the events of the Wake Forest football team's 2006 season.
 Luke Abbate's parents set up a foundation in his honor, which gives scholarships to deserving students from Luke's high school and helps families deal with issues around reckless teenage driving.

 Plot

 Luke Abbate is a popular high school athlete, who plays lacrosse and football.
 When the 15-year-old dies in a car accident caused by a reckless teenage driver after lacrosse practice in February 2006, Luke's older brother, Jon Abbate, is motivated to have the Wake Forest Demon Deacons football team be successful in their upcoming season.
-The man died from a reckless car accident and the brother decided it was a successful idea to try harder.